Skip to main content

 Agno (formerly Phidata) is the agent framework you reach for when you want minimal ceremony.
 There is no Graph builder, no Crew, no Workflow - just Agent, Tools, and a run() method.
 Tools are Python callables.
 The framework adds enough scaffolding to call LLMs with tool support, manage memory, and produce streaming output, then gets out of your way.

-Our integration follows the same philosophy.
-PaymentRequestTool is a Python class that inherits from Agno's Toolkit.
-It looks and behaves like every other Agno tool.
-There is no special setup beyond instantiation, no graph to wire up, no orchestration to define.
-The simplicity is the point - if you wanted graphs you would be on LangGraph.
+The recipe follows the same philosophy.
+You write a small Toolkit subclass that registers one method calling the real client - it looks and behaves like every other Agno tool.
+No special setup beyond instantiation, no graph to wire up, no adapter version to track.
+The simplicity is the point: if you wanted graphs you would be on LangGraph.

 INSTALLATION